JekabsVanags/compute-market-blockchain/EXECUTOR/README.md

 - Think about the deamon's security
 - Create some tool which would allow to control the daemon
 - Make it a daemon that belongs to the user which initiated it, currently no need for a root daemon.
+- Implement zip tranfer(basically allow the program to write to some directory, zip that up and send back to the requestor)
+- Low-prio Can this be done on windows?